 Our U.S. employees are eligible to participate in a qualified defined contribution savings plan that allows them to contribute a portion of their pay to the plan on a pre-tax basis.
 We make employer contributions to the plan equal to 3% of eligible compensation and make matching contributions of up to 4% of eligible compensation.
 We also provide certain additional contributions to the plan for employees who were participants in GE's pension plan at the time of Synchrony's separation from GE in November 2015 (the "Separation").
-The expenses incurred associated with this plan were \$69 million, \$69 million and \$74 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+The expenses incurred associated with this plan were \$69 million for each of the years ended December 31, 2021, 2020 and 2019, respectively.